AtsukoCoffey/healthy-food-club/README.md

 ## 1. Strategy Plane
 ### Target users
-1. Young people who are about to start living independently, as well as their parents
+1. Young people who are about to start living independently, as well as their parents.
 2. Everyone who cares about food additives, health and simply enjoys cooking.

 ### User value